ansys/pystk/doc/source/api/ansys/stk/core/stkobjects.rst

             * - :py:class:`~ansys.stk.core.stkobjects.OrbitStateEquinoctial`
               - Equinoctial coordinate type, which uses the center of the Earth as the origin and the plane of the satellite's orbit as the reference plane.

-            * - :py:class:`~ansys.stk.core.stkobjects.MixedSphericalFPAHorizontal`
+            * - :py:class:`~ansys.stk.core.stkobjects.MixedSphericalFlightPathAngleHorizontal`
               - Horizontal Flight Path Angle, an element of the Mixed Spherical coordinate type.

-            * - :py:class:`~ansys.stk.core.stkobjects.MixedSphericalFPAVertical`
+            * - :py:class:`~ansys.stk.core.stkobjects.MixedSphericalFlightPathAngleVertical`
               - Vertical Flight Path Angle, an element of the Mixed Spherical coordinate type.

             * - :py:class:`~ansys.stk.core.stkobjects.OrbitStateMixedSpherical`
               - Mixed Spherical coordinate type, using a variation of the spherical elements that combines Earth-fixed position parameters with inertial velocity parameters.

-            * - :py:class:`~ansys.stk.core.stkobjects.SphericalFPAHorizontal`
+            * - :py:class:`~ansys.stk.core.stkobjects.SphericalFlightPathAngleHorizontal`
               - Horizontal Flight Path Angle, an element of the Spherical coordinate type.

-            * - :py:class:`~ansys.stk.core.stkobjects.SphericalFPAVertical`
+            * - :py:class:`~ansys.stk.core.stkobjects.SphericalFlightPathAngleVertical`
               - Vertical Flight Path Angle, an element of the Spherical coordinate type.

             * - :py:class:`~ansys.stk.core.stkobjects.OrbitStateSpherical`